johnmontiano8/Flippy-Color-Flipper/README.md

 ## Live Demo

+Check out the live version here: [Flippy - Color Flipper Live Site](https://johnmontiano8.github.io/Flippy-Color-Flipper/)

-Open `index.html` in your web browser to start using the Color Flipper.
+Alternatively, you can open `index.html` in your web browser to run it locally.

 ## How to Use